Research Partner Organisations

 Zoos Victoria is a zoo-based conservation organisation, supporting threatened species conservation via three zoos: Healesville Sanctuary, Melbourne Zoo and Werribee Open Range Zoo.
 They have a strong commitment to Victorian and regional threatened species through active breeding, reintroduction and insurance programs, research, awareness-raising and advocacy.
 Part of this commitment is Zoos Victoria’s involvement in Tasmanian devil research and their regional captive breeding and insurance program.

-We work closely with Zoos Victoria staff in the area of behavioral ecology.
-Maintaining wild behaviors in captive animals can be difficult, and the more zoos know about how wild devils behave, they better they can develop husbandry practices to maintain and promote such behavior in captive animals.
+We work closely with Zoos Victoria staff in the area of behavioural ecology.
+Maintaining wild behaviours in captive animals can be difficult, and the more zoos know about how wild devils behave, they better they can develop husbandry practices to maintain and promote such behaviour in captive animals.
 For that reason, Zoos Victoria was keen to join us and National Geographic to explore the possibilities of using Crittercam technology on devils.
-The three organizations worked closely together to conduct a pilot study with captive devils at Healesville Sanctuary, which enabled successful Crittercam deployments on wild devils starting in 2015.
+The three organisations worked closely together to conduct a pilot study with captive devils at Healesville Sanctuary, which enabled successful Crittercam deployments on wild devils.